-The Black Diamond First Light Hoody is a excellent winter-wear jacket for all sorts of cold-weather activities.
+The Black Diamond First Light Hoody is an excellent winter-wear jacket for all sorts of cold-weather activities.

 Weight & Compression

-Scoring a five out of ten in this category, the First Light is the second heaviest jacket in this review, weighing a little over one pound.
-We are happy to note that despite its weight, it does compress into its own breast pocket.
+The First Light is a heavier jacket weighing 16.30 ounces.
+We are happy to note that despite its weight, it does compress into its breast pocket.
 We found this useful when ice climbing and hiking when we had to put the jacket away.
-One thing to note is the breast pocket stuff sack is not water resistant.
+One thing to note is the breast pocket stuff sack is not water-resistant.
 So clipping it to a harness in nasty conditions is not a great idea.